rfmeng/rfmeng.github.io/markdown/FRM II - Operational Risk and Resilience - A. Holistic Overview.md

 #### Quantificaion of Operational Resilience
-OR focuses on the continuity and recovery of important business service, while business continuity management focuses on each business. single points of failure (SPOF): back-up and redundancy for key employees with unique knowledge and skill.
+OR focuses on the continuity and recovery of important business service, while business continuity management focuses on each business. single points of failure (SPOF):
+* to avoid this risk, set back-up and redundancy for key employees with unique knowledge and skill.